Frequentist properties of Bayesian inequality tests: Literature

 Some of the literature documents cases where frequentist inference is ``too conservative'' from a Bayesian perspective.
-For testing linear inequality constraints of the form $H_0:\vecf{\theta}\ge\vecf{0}$ with $\vecf{\theta}\in\R^d$, \citet{Kline2011} finds frequentist testing to be more conservative (e.g.,\ his Figure 1), especially as the dimension $d$ grows; this agrees with our general result.
-As another example, under set identification, asymptotically, frequentist confidence sets for the true parameter \citep{ImbensManski2004,Stoye2009} are strictly larger than the estimated identified set, whereas Bayesian credible sets are strictly smaller, as shown by \citet[Cor.\ 1]{MoonSchorfheide2012}.\footnote{There seems to be a typo in the statement of Corollary 1(ii), switching the frequentist and Bayesian sets from their correct places seen in the Supplemental Material proof.} Our setup is not directly comparable to theirs since a Bayesian credible set cannot be inverted into a test.
+For testing linear inequality constraints of the form $H_0 \colon \vecf{\theta}\ge\vecf{0}$ with $\vecf{\theta}\in\R^d$, $d>1$, \citet{Kline2011} shows frequentist testing to be more conservative, especially with large $d$; see \cref{sec:lit-close} for details.
+As another example, under set identification, asymptotically, frequentist confidence sets for the true parameter \citep[e.g.,][]{ImbensManski2004,Stoye2009} are strictly larger than the estimated identified set, whereas Bayesian credible sets are strictly smaller when the prior is over the structural parameter of interest, as shown by \citet[Cor.\ 1]{MoonSchorfheide2012}.\footnote{There seems to be a typo in the statement of Corollary 1(ii), switching the frequentist and Bayesian sets from their correct places seen in the Supplemental Material proof.} For testing the null of a unit root in autoregression, \citet{SimsUhlig1991} say frequentist tests ``accept the null more easily'' (p.\ 1592).

 Other papers document cases where frequentist inference is ``too aggressive'' from a Bayesian perspective.
-Perhaps most famously, in \citeposs{Lindley1957} paradox, the frequentist test rejects while the Bayesian test does not. \citet{BergerSellke1987} make a similar argument.
+Perhaps most famously, in \citeposs{Lindley1957} paradox, the frequentist test can reject when the Bayesian test does not. \Citet{BergerSellke1987} make a similar argument.
 In both cases, as noted by \citet{CasellaBerger1987b}, the results follow primarily from having a large prior probability on a point (or ``small interval'') null hypothesis, specifically $\Pr(H_0)=1/2$.
-Arguing that $\Pr(H_0)=1/2$ is ``objective,'' \citet[p.\ 113]{BergerSellke1987} consider $\Pr(H_0)=0.15$ to be ``blatant bias toward $H_1$.'' \citet{CasellaBerger1987b} disagree, saying $\Pr(H_0)=1/2$ is ``much larger than is reasonable for most problems'' (p.\ 344).
+Arguing that $\Pr(H_0)=1/2$ is ``objective,'' \citet[p.\ 113]{BergerSellke1987} consider even $\Pr(H_0)=0.15$ to be ``blatant bias toward $H_1$.'' \Citet{CasellaBerger1987b} disagree, saying $\Pr(H_0)=1/2$ is ``much larger than is reasonable for most problems'' (p.\ 344).